AerCap

-AerCap Holdings N.V. is an Irish-American aviation leasing company headquartered in Dublin, Ireland, with offices around the world.
+AerCap Holdings N.V. is an Irish aviation leasing company based in Dublin, Ireland, with its registered office based in Amsterdam, Netherlands.
 AerCap is listed on the NYSE with the ticker 'AER'.
 It became the largest aviation leasing company in the world following the acquisition of ILFC in 2014, and GECAS from GE in 2021, for over $30 billion.

 Its assets include 1,486 owned narrow-body aircraft and wide-body aircraft as of the end of Q3 2023, as well as cargo aircraft, aircraft engines, regional jets, and helicopters.

 Following the closing of the GECAS transaction General Electric owned 45.4% of the company, but, after a series of secondary market sales in March and September 2023, sold its final stake in November 2023.
 The company is now fully owned by public shareholders, the largest of which was Wellington with 21 million shares at the end of September 2023.

 Business

 Portfolio

 As of 31 December 2022, it had 3,532 aircraft, engines and helicopters owned, on order or managed, including 1,572 owned aircraft, 187 managed aircraft, 435 new aircraft on order, with a weighted average age of 7.2 years, and over 900 owned and managed aircraft engines, primarily manufactured by General Electric and CFM International.
 Through Milestone Aviation Group, its subsidiary, it owns 325 helicopters.

 The company is one of the largest purchasers of aircraft from Boeing, Airbus, and Embraer and one of the largest purchasers of aircraft engines from CFM International, GE Aviation, International Aero Engines, Pratt & Whitney, and Rolls-Royce.
-They are also the only publicly known non-Chinese entity to have ordered the COMAC C919 though without known delivery dates.